newrelic/helm-charts/library/CHART-TEMPLATE/README.md

 |------------|------|---------|
 | file://../common-library | common-library | 1.0.3 |

-Note that calues in this chart is not important:
+Note that the values in this chart are not important:
 This is a example of a chart and how to used it combined with the `common-library`.
 Values are simply to test that the charts are templating correctly and to do unittest over the common-library.